 Plant 1710 should have been already created in your system and an active material ledger for the valuation area has been assigned to Plant 1710.

-If your plant doesn’t existing, create it and set active material ledger for your plant, see Section 3.2 in file “BasicSettings_EWMinS4_V01.pdf”.
+If your plant doesn’t exist, create it and set active material ledger for your plant, see Section 3.2 in file “BasicSettings_EWMinS4_V01.pdf”.

 You have to perform the following manual configuration before you could use the automated configuration tool in Section 3.4.